 A collage of 4 pictures showing the process steps for dipping apples into caramel to make vegan caramel apples.

-Step 12 – Allow cooling in the refrigerator for about 30 minutes.
+Step 12 – Allow the mixture to cool in the refrigerator for approximately 30 minutes.
 They will come off the paper easily once they have cooled completely.

-• I have found that if you let the caramel sauce cool slightly and then heat it on low again and let it bubble for about 30 seconds, it makes it stickier and just the right consistency for making caramel apples.
+• I have found that if you let the caramel sauce cool slightly, then reheat it on low and let it bubble for about 30 seconds, it becomes stickier and achieves the perfect consistency for making caramel apples.

 • Caramel is tricky!
-Nearly every recipe on my blog is easy and can be done by someone relatively inexperienced in the kitchen, however, caramel is more of an exact science.
-If you want easier ways to make a caramel-style dip for apples, use my peanut butter caramel recipe or my vegan butterscotch recipe.
+Nearly every recipe on my blog is easy and can be done by someone relatively inexperienced in the kitchen; however, caramel is more of an exact science.
+For easier ways to make a caramel-style dip for apples, try my peanut butter caramel recipe or my vegan butterscotch recipe.

 • You must watch it carefully.
 It goes from sugar to caramel to a burnt mess in a matter of about 30 seconds.
-Just know that you may have to throw out your first attempt, but once you get it right, it becomes easy.
+Just know that you may have to discard your first attempt, but once you get it right, it becomes easier.

-• I also learned the hard way to have the coconut oil and soy milk measured and wait to pour them into the sugar mixture the second it caramelizes.
-Adding oil and milk reduces the temperature and keeps it from burning.
+• I also learned the hard way to measure the coconut oil and soy milk and wait to pour them into the sugar mixture as soon as it caramelizes.
+Adding oil and milk helps reduce the temperature and prevents it from burning.
 In the few seconds that it would take you to find and measure the oil and soy milk, your sugar will burn!

 • When using vegan sugar, it is already slightly brown, so you will not see a big color change.
 Go by smell more than color. ( It will start to smell like caramel or even slightly burnt sugar).

-Allow to warm to room temperature before serving or the caramel will be very hard.
+Allow to warm to room temperature before serving, as the caramel will be very hard otherwise.

 A close up of 4 vegan caramel apples.